-Be prepared to handle the truth when you find it -- and be prepared to tell it to others thoughtfully not cautiously.
+Be prepared to handle the truth when you find it -- and be prepared to tell it to others thoughtfully.
 The duty of any journalist is to report what IS -- to the best of their ability with the information available.
 'Available' does not mean you don't have to research.
 Dig until you are satisfied in your own mind and heart that you have discovered something of value to your readers.
 It is ultimately about them.

 Lastly, if you want to improve a thing [your writing, the political landscape, the press] be critical of it.
 In order for the art of journalism to survive corporate control -- it needs more critics not suck ups.
 This means you need to have a thick skin and an iron constitution.
 Journalism is not for the weak of heart.
 The old saying that the pen is mightier than the sword is true -- words are very powerful things -- wield them with respect for the truth and you will never injure yourself.